DKDS: A Benchmark Dataset of Degraded Kuzushiji Documents with Seals for Detection and Binarization: Track 1

-We define two task tracks in the proposed dataset: (1) text and seal detection, and (2) document binarization.
-As shown in Fig.~\ref{fig_sealoverlap}, seals may overlap with Kuzushiji characters or other seals, and suffer from ink fading, all of which can significantly reduce detection accuracy, making this task highly challenging.
-In the document binarization task, the goal is to remove seals while preserving, or even restoring, the underlying Kuzushiji characters.
-This task becomes particularly difficult when the characters and seals overlap, as shown in Fig.~\ref{fig_kuzushijioverlap}.
+We define the first track of the proposed dataset as Kuzushiji character and seal detection.
+As shown in Fig.~\ref{fig_sealoverlap}, seals may overlap with Kuzushiji characters or even with other seals, and may also be affected by ink fading.
+These degradations can lead to incomplete seal detection and significantly reduce the accuracy of Kuzushiji character detection, making the task particularly challenging.

-Furthermore, both tasks hold important research significance.
-Text and seal detection serves as a critical preliminary step for downstream applications, including Kuzushiji character recognition and seal processing, while document binarization aims to improve the accuracy of subsequent OCR systems.
-By addressing these challenges, the proposed dataset encourages the development of robust models capable of processing real-world scenarios in Kuzushiji document analysis.
+Furthermore, this task has important research significance.
+Accurate detection of Kuzushiji characters and seals serves as a crucial preliminary step for downstream applications, such as Kuzushiji character recognition and seal analysis.